 Fish is one of the most common food allergens.
 Eating it can produce symptoms such as hives, itchiness, digestive issues, runny nose, sneezing and dry cough.
 Typically an allergic reaction is noticeable within minutes to a few hours after eating the food.
 The Food Allergy Research and Education website recommends avoiding fish oil if you are allergic to fish because it may contain traces of fish protein, which causes the allergic reaction in susceptible children.

 If your child has a severe fish allergy, he may experience swelling of the lips, tongue and throat, difficulty swallowing, shortness of breath, chest pain, loss of consciousness and weak pulse after eating fish or taking omega-3 supplements.
 This reaction requires immediate medical attention.
 Mercury poisoning is another potentially serious side effect from fish.
 Mercury is a neurotoxin found in some fish that can negatively affect your child's developing brain and nervous system, producing symptoms such as impaired vision and problems walking, hearing and speaking.
-To avoid high mercury levels, serve low-mercury fish such as salmon, pollack and catfish, and stick to two weekly servings of fish that are each 1 ounce.
+To avoid high mercury levels, serve low-mercury, high omega-3 fish such as salmon, and stick to two weekly servings of fish that are each 1 ounce.
+High-mercury fish -- shark, tilefish, swordfish and king mackerel -- should be avoided.

 Omega-3 Sources and Recommendations